VanshPanchal0308/Esp32_Grp_chat/README.md

      cd Esp32_Grp_chat

   ```
-  - Run the followinf command for configuration:
+  - Run the following command for configuration:
 ```
 idf.py menuconfig
 ```
-- After running the above command go to example configuration and set your networks SSID and paswordto which your root node(ESP/device) will
+- After running the above command go to example configuration and set your networks SSID and pasword to which your root node(ESP/device) will
   get connected.

-- Connect 3 ESP32s through ports and ru  the following commands on the the three terminals.
+- Connect 3 ESP32s through ports and run  the following commands on the the three terminals.

 ```
 idf.py -p /dev/ttyUSB0 flash monitor